Specializing in Dry Erase Boards,

 2. If a wall has a foreign matter in the paint or on the wall that creates un-uniform bumps.

-3. Some people will try a soap and water mist (a drop or two of dish soap in a 12 oz squirt bottle) Then try to squeegee the surface pulling out the water; unfortunately on porous walls some of the moisture enters the wall which can create problems.
+3. Some people will use a soap and water mist (a drop or two of dish soap in a 12 oz squirt bottle) then try to squeegee the surface pulling out the water; unfortunately on porous walls some of the moisture enters the wall which can create problems.

-4. The Opti-Rite should be in the the installation area for at least 24 hours before installation so that it has a chance to reach room temperature.
-A warm product on a colder wall can contract when it cools down, this can create air pockets.
+4. The Opti-Rite® should be in the installation environment for at least 24 hours before installation in order to reach room temperature.
+A warm product on a cold wall can contract when it cools creating air pockets.

 5. This product will want to maintain a straight line, if you try to turn the product up or down during installation small wave bubbles can and probably will occur.